mhszeto2019/build_a_bank/README.md

 Testing process:
 Stage one - unittest:
-1) We use the test_api.py script to conduct unittests for simple cases
+We use the test_api.py script to conduct unittests for simple cases
+1) Enter into the app directory
+2) Run "python -m unittest test_api.py"

 Stage two - scenario based test:
 Account - there will be accounts for users